Women in Texas government: Executive Branch

 Texas has had only two female governors in its history.
 Miriam Ferguson (Democrat) became the state's first female governor in 1924.
 Her husband, James Ferguson (Democrat), had previously served as Texas governor but was unable to secure his place on the ballot in the 1924 election after being impeached in his last term.
 Instead, Miriam entered the race and ultimately won, carrying out her first term from 1925 to 1927.
 Scandals in her first administration caused Ferguson to lose her party's nomination in the 1926 election.
 Ferguson did not run in 1928.
 She did run in 1930 after the Supreme Court of Texas again denied her husband's petition to enter the race, but as in 1926, she failed to earn the Democratic Party nomination.
 In 1932, Ferguson ultimately won her bid for a second gubernatorial term and served this term from 1933 to 1935.
 In 1934, Ferguson temporarily retired from public office, only returning in 1940 for a final unsuccessful gubernatorial race.
 After Ferguson, Texas did not elect another female governor until Ann Richards (Democrat) over fifty years later in 1990.
 Richard first entered Texas local politics in 1976 as a Travis County Commissioner.
-She entered Texas state politics in 1982 when she won her first of two terms for Texas State Treasure.
+She entered Texas state politics in 1982 when she won her first of two terms as Texas State Treasurer.
 Richards served only one term as governor from 1991 to 1995, losing her 1994 reelection bid.

 While there have not been any female governors of Texas since Ann Richards, the number of women elected in the executive branch has increased since her election.
 Prior to 1990, Texans elected only two women to executive office outside the State Board of Education.
+The two women who were added in were Miriam "Ma" Ferguson, who held the office from 1925 to 1927 and again from 1933 to 1935; and Ann Richards, a Democrat, who served from 1991 to 1995.
 After 1990, Texans began regularly electing women to executive offices outside the State Board of Education, and a woman has consistently held at least one executive position since 1991.
-Currently, the only elected woman serving in a non-State Board of Education office in the Texas executive branch is Railroad Commissioner Christi Craddick.